 - ESG Integration.
 When making investment decisions, including the ongoing assessment and monitoring of the Portfolio's holdings, AB uses fundamental research to assess target issuers.
-As part of the AB Stewardship Approach, fundamental research includes the consideration of ESG Factors meaning AB will assess ESG Factors for a target issuer at every stage of the investment decision-making process.
-This includes engagements where AB encourages issuers to undertake actions that may promote better outcomes for environmental and social objectives as well as benefits to financial outcomes of the issuer and/or the Portfolio. - ESG Scoring.
-AB uses a variety of proprietary scoring methodologies to score issuers using ESG Factors. - Exclusions listed out in the Prospectus.
-The Portfolio excludes investments in certain sectors as further outlined in the Prospectus.
+As an example, the Investment Manager may research the carbon emissions of a company or issuer.
+As part of the AB Stewardship Approach, fundamental research includes the consideration of ESG Factors, meaning AB will assess ESG Factors for a target issuer at every stage of the investment decision-making process.
+This may includes ESG scoring of equity securities. - Engagement.
+AB encourages issuers to undertake actions that may promote better outcomes for environmental and social objectives as well as benefits to financial outcomes of the issuer and/or the Portfolio.
+As an example, AB may engage with issuer management on topics linked to human capital development. - Exclusions.
+The Portfolio excludes investments in certain sectors (including inter alia controversial weapons, private prison and cannabis).
+For more details on these exclusions please refer to the Prospectus or www.alliancebernstein.com/go/ ABSICAVIExclusionChart.